BioinfoUNIBA/REDInet/README.md

                        to be analyzed.Value must be a natural number greater than zero.By defalult the value is 50.

-    --F                Mimun percentage of AG substitutions in the positions to be analyzed.Value must be a floating point number grater than zero.By default the value is 0.01.
+    --F                Minimun percentage of A to G substitutions in the positions to be analyzed.Value must be a floating point number grater than zero.By default the value is 0.01.

-    --M                Minimum detected guanosine number in place of adenines in the positions to be analyzed.Value must be a natural number greater than zero.By default the value is 3.
+    --M                Minimum detected guanosines number in place of adenines in the positions to be analyzed.Value must be a natural number greater than zero.By default the value is 3.